0xevm1/HSL/README.md

 * Assigns the name of the API-fetched color to the generated intermediary colors within the subsequent hue range, based on the assumption that names change directionally with hue.
 * Responsive grid layout using CSS Grid.
 * Includes basic loading and error handling indicators.

+## Design Choice summary
+Initially I wanted to separate concerns like a normal project to demonstrate how I would approach a larger project.
+In the end I retained the structure of a real modern Vue project but only partially separated concerns. `ColorSwatchGrid.vue` does most of everything.
+I planned on using Tailwinds for CSS more than I did, the UI became simple, and was not the focus of the assessment, but `ColorSwatch` is a simple card that gets reused.

+The use of Promises object directly - as opposed to abstracted by async/await commands - was important to keep the API responses in order and controllable.

+The constraints of the project guided the rest of the design.

 ## Setup